harrycresswell/harry/content/page/success.md

 Thanks for your message.
 It’s flying through the internet right now.

 Forgive me if I don’t reply right away, I receive a lot of messages so I tend to pause my inbox to limit distraction from email to once per day.
-I will aim to get back to you within 24hrs.
+I aim to get back to everyone within 24hrs.

-P.S. — If you want to know how to build forms on static sites the easy way checkout my article [Handling forms on static sites with Netlify](/articles/forms-with-netlify/).
+P.S. — If you’re here to check out how this form works and you want to know more about building forms on static sites read my article [Handling forms on static sites with Netlify](/articles/forms-with-netlify/).